 Twelve percent of the Malawian population is HIV infected.
 Eighteen percent of sexual encounters are casual.
 A condom is used a third of the time.
 To analyze the Malawian epidemic, a choice-theoretic general equilibrium search model is constructed.
 In the developed framework, people select between different sexual practices while knowing the inherent risk.
-The calibrated model is used to study several policy interventions.
-The analysis suggests that the efficacy of public policy depends upon the induced behavioral changes and equilibrium effects.
-The framework thus complements the insights provided by epidemiological studies and small-scale field experiments.
+The calibrated model is used to study several policy interventions; namely, ART, circumcision, better condoms, and the treatment of other STDs.
+The efficacy of public policy depends upon the induced behavioral changes and equilibrium effects.
+The framework complements the insights from epidemiological studies and small-scale field experiments.